 Not sure what color works for you?
-Hit the department store counter along with a friend you trust.
-Try on many colors with the help of a counter person and you'll figure out quickly what shades flatter your skin tone.
+Go to a department store or Sephora and try on many colors with the help of a counter person and you'll figure out quickly what shades flatter your skin tone.

 This is just one lipstick tip.
 Get more than a dozen more in (including the most flattering shade for older women) in Lipstick Tips for Older Women.

 Try Eye Pencils Instead of Liquid LinersEye pencils are softer than liquid liners, which can be harsh on aging eyes.
 To soften the line even more, smudge it with your fingers or use an angled makeup brush dipped in dark shadow as a smudge-y eyeliner (this is how I line my eyes these days).
 Don't line the inside of the eye if you have small eyes, it makes the eye appear smaller.

 Get more liner tips in How to Apply Eyeliner.

 Make Your Eyes the Center of AttentionJust as a fireplace can be the focal point of a living room, consider making your eyes the focal point of your face.
 This will detract attention from any fine lines or developing turkey wattles.